Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 There are also a number of components that may need further initialisation:

--   The MIOpen library has problems with file/record locking on Lustre so some environment variables are needed to move some work directories to `/tmp`.
+-   The MIOpen library (which is the equivalent of the CUDA cuDNN library) has problems with file/record locking on Lustre so some environment variables are needed to move some work directories to `/tmp`.

--   RCCL needs to be told the right network interfaces to use as otherwise it tends to take the interface to the management network of the cluster instead and gets stuck.
+-   RCCL (the ROCm(tm) equivalent of the NVIDIA NCCL communication library) needs to be told the right network interfaces to use as otherwise it tends to take the interface to the management network of the cluster instead and gets stuck.

 -   GPU-aware MPI also needs to be set up (see [earlier in the course](102-CPE.md#gpu-aware-mpi))